ABUNAYEM7/GiveNGrow-Client/README.md

 ### Our Features
 In this section, we display the process of our campaign and how much we are famous in the world and how trusted we are.

+### How To Use Give & Grow :
+Here we mention the user manually and describe how people can use out services and how they can achieved their dream.

 ## Live Link
 [Visit the live website](https://give-n-grow.web.app)